-- 1. Providing health insurance to workers is vital in every company. - 2.
+- 1. It was difficult to follow the company's ground rules on tardiness.
+I hate waking up early. - 2.
+Some workers were opposed to having a union. - 3.
+Providing health insurance to workers is vital in every company. - 4.
 The secretary complained because her boss had given her loads of paper work.
-She couldn't go home on time. - 3.
-The HR manager carefully looked at the well- written resumes of the applicants. - 4.
-She was awarded for her brilliant performance at work. - 5.
-The company wasn't keen on hiring because some applicants gave false information. - 6.
+She couldn't go home on time. - 5.
+The HR manager carefully looked at the well-written resumes of the applicants. - 6.
+She was awarded for her brilliant performance at work. - 7.
+The company wasn't keen on hiring because some applicants gave false information. - 8.
 The President really pondered whether to give salary increase or not.

 Training Officer : Welcome to our second day of training.
 Today, I'll teach you how to schedule applicants' interviews.
 There are no hard ground rules here as opposed to policies on attendance.
 But the most vital thing here is the way you organize the papers and schedules so you don't miss anything.
 Trainee : Okay, I don't think that's difficult.
-Training Officer Trainee : Hmm.
+Training Officer : All right.
+Now, I have the loads of applicants' resumes.
+Do you think it's wise to go through each of these forms and call the applicants one by one?
+Trainee : Hmmm.
 I think that would take a lot of time and effort.
 So, at no point will I do that.
 I'd rather determine the applicants who have the right qualifications then call them.
 Training Officer : Brilliant.
 Seldom have we got someone as keen as you.
 Trainee : Thank you, sir.
 I'm happy you're impressed with my answer.
 Training Officer : Okay.
 Now, I'll show you a short film about an HR staff preparing some schedules.
 While watching, I want you to ponder on what she's doing wrong and how she could improve.